Simon Steen-Andersen: Awards and honours

 Beginning with his String Quartet (1999), he has received numerous awards over recent years.
 For his grand multimedia work TRIO, he received the SWR Orchestra Prize and the Danish prize Carl Prisen 2020.
-In 2017 he received the Mauricio Kagel Music Prize and the Ernst von Siemens Composers' Prize.
+In 2017 he received the Mauricio Kagel Music Prize and the Ernst von Siemens Composer Prize.
 In 2014 he was awarded the Nordic Council Music Prize for his work Black Box Music and he received the SWR Orchesterpreis 2014 for his Piano Concerto.
 In 2013 he was awarded the honorary Carl Nielsen Prize.
 Back in 2010 he was the first Dane ever to win first prize at the International Rostrum of Composers in the category of composers over 30.
 After being a featured composer at the Ultra Schall Festival für neue Musik in 2011, Dacapo Records released portrait-CD of his compositions performed by the Norwegian ensemble asamisimasa.
 Selected other honours include: the Holmboe prize (2008), Présences China (2008), Kranichsteiner Musikpreis (2008), Sonning Music Foundation Talent Award (2006), Arts Foundation's 3-year working grant (2006), Bisballes Artist Prize (2005).

 In a 2017 Classic Voice poll of the greatest works of art music since 2000, the number of total votes received by Steen-Andersen's pieces was the second highest (35), surpassed only by the compositions of Georg Friedrich Haas (49).